The Québec maritime Blog

 A light snow is falling gently in the morning on Christmas day.
 Today, we’re heading to La Mésange, a hut located at an elevation of some 850 metres, close to Pic de l’Aube, a beautiful peak offering a stunning view on the St. Lawrence River on clear days.
 We take the Sentier des Lacs trail, whose name implies we’ll have to cross a few lakes, following orange and pink ribbons clearly visible in the trees.
 The amount of snow increases substantially as we gain elevation.
 The trail is lined with frosted trees loaded with snow, looking like ghosts.
 By late afternoon, the sky clears up creating a lovely contrast between the blue sky and the glittering white snow.
 Once again, we’re all by ourselves at the hut for the night… and I’m more than happy to take on my task as stove attendant once again.
 We’ll save our side trip to Pic de l’Aube for the next morning.

-Check out the second part of the adventure.
+Check out part 2 of this adventure.

 For more details: